Updated: September 5, 2021

 You’re a classic peanut butter and jelly sandwich if you support your parents and your own children.

 You’re a big turkey, bacon, lettuce, tomato, and mayonnaise sandwich if you support your parents, your adult children, and their children (your grandchildren).

 Or maybe you’re not a turkey, but a ham club sandwich who supports your parents, your children plus your siblings and their family.
 And perhaps, you also have lettuce and honey mustard if you support your spouse’s side of the family as well.

 You’re a fancy roast beef open-faced sandwich if you’re neither of the first two but are still involved in eldercare.
 You may not be squeezed, but you’re still expensive – just like your monthly bills.

 The term “sandwich generation” has been around since 1981.
 It was coined by a social worker named Dorothy Miller.
 And in July 2006, it has officially been accepted as an entry in the Merriam-Webster dictionary.

 Moreover, you should know that I didn’t invent those three categories.
 Those terms are from Carol Abaya, a recognized expert in the study of the sandwich generation.

 And no, she’s not Filipina but an American, just in case you’re wondering.
-But I wished she was Filipina, so that we’d have a local expert who can help us cope with this reality.
+But I wish she was Filipina so that we’d have a local expert who can help us cope with this reality.